dr-jam/GameplayProgramming/ProjectDocumentTemplate.md

 ## Gameplay explanation ##

 **In this section, explain how the game should be played.
-Treat this like a manual within a game.
+Treat this as a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**